openwisp/openwisp-docs/README.rst

 OpenWISP 2 Documentation
 ========================

-This repository aims to help out **new users and contributors** to get start using and getting involved in `OpenWISP <http://openwisp.org>`_.
+This repo aims to help out **new users and contributors** to get start using and getting involved in `OpenWISP <http://openwisp.org>`_.

-This repo at this stage is pretty much a work in progress, so contributions, feedback and suggestions are very welcome.
+This repository, at this stage is pretty much a work in progress, so contributions, feedback and suggestions are welcome.

 How to build the docs
 ---------------------